tonibuenter/remotequery-java/docs/reference_manual.md

 ### Command *java* or *class*

-The parameter part of a *java* or *class* command is a java class that implements the *RemoteQuery.IQuery* interface
+The parameter part of a *java* or *class* command is expected to be Java class that implements the *RemoteQuery.IQuery* interface.

 Example:

 ```
-java org.jground.ProcessTicket
+java org.remotequery.tests.UuidQuery
 ```